String Manipulation

 Morse Code

-NB: The decode function needs to have the proper spaces in the input string to work.
+NB: The decode function needs to have the proper spaces between letters in the input string to work.

 Encoded / Decoded string: